Why Large Job Boards Are a Trap

 Related: How to Build a Target Employer List

-However, when applying to postings on these sites becomes your main or only strategy, you’re unintentionally narrowing your options more than you might think.
+When applying to postings on these sites is your main (or only) strategy, you’re unintentionally narrowing your options and potentially setting yourself up for failure.

 Here’s what you need to know.